eugkik/sql-challenge/README.md

 8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-The EmployeeNotebook.ipynb Jupyter Notebook imports the SQL database and plots a histogram of the most common salary ranges for employees and a bar chart of the average salary by title.
+The EmployeeNotebook.ipynb Jupyter Notebook uses a username and password*  to connect to the SQL database and plots a histogram of the most common salary ranges for employees and a bar chart of the average salary by title.

+*NOTE: A config.py file with the database password is required for the Jupyter Notebook

-4/1, Mystery Solved...
+4-1.
+Mystery Solved...